CrunchyData/postgres-operator/README.md

    that you have followed the commit message format, added testing where appropriate, documented your changes, etc.
 1. Open up a pull request based upon the guidelines.
-If you are adding a new feature, please open up the pull request on the `master` branch.
+If you are adding a new feature, please open up the pull request on the `main` branch.
 1. Please be as descriptive in your pull request as possible.
 If you are referencing an issue, please be sure to include the issue in your pull request